aleganda/Github_Apps/G-meter/README.md

 ---

+## V.71

+Hardware Check

+If the device doesn't have an accelerometer, the app notifies you and automatically closes.
+The user immediately sees a notification that the app won't work without this sensor.

+More Accurate G-Force Measurements

+In addition to the accelerometer, gyroscope, gravity, and linear acceleration data are taken into account, improving accuracy.

+Improved Information Display

+Minimum, maximum, and current g-force values ​​are displayed in real time.

+The interface has become slightly more informative and intuitive.

+App Controls

+Pause/Resume buttons to pause/resume measurements.

+Reset button to reset all data.

+Interactive Footer

+Link to the developer's website directly in the app.

+---

 ## 🛡 Ensuring safety (no malware)

 I can't force antivirus vendors to mark files as clean, but I **only provide official builds** in the Releases section and on Google Play.